2025 Senior driver facts and statistics

 Senior drivers by the numbers

-According to the Federal Highway Administration (FHA), approximately 51 million licensed drivers aged 65 and older are on the road as of 2022, representing nearly 22 percent of all drivers.
-That’s a notable increase from five years earlier when seniors made up just under 20 percent of the driving population.
+According to the Federal Highway Administration (FHA), approximately 51 million licensed drivers aged 65 and older are on the road as of 2023, representing just over 22 percent of all drivers.
+That’s a notable increase from five years earlier when seniors made up less than 20 percent of the driving population.
 Today, more seniors are licensed to drive than people in their 20s.

 Age group | Percentage of licensed male drivers | Percentage of licensed female drivers |